 A common example of reverting without intending to is when we meet someone who treats us as a teacher used to.
 Perhaps they say our name in a way we no longer expect.
 For men, this may involve being addressed by your last name only-not Mr Smith, just Smith said in a tone that sounds ominous.

-For women, it is perhaps it is perhaps the use of your full first name rather than its shortened version.
+For women, it is perhaps the use of your full first name rather than its shortened version.
 The result is often an instantaneous reaction of feeling like a small child who is back at school.
 Sometimes we may momentarily expect to have to stay behind after classes.
-We then realise that we are really a grown up.
+We then realise that we are really a grown-up.

 The same thing happens if we actually meet our teacher again.
 In spite of being an adult now, and perhaps having children of our own, we still get an overwhelming urge to relate to them the way we did years ago.